spryker/spryker-docs/_includes/pbc/all/install-features/202304.0/install-the-file-manager-feature.md

 {% info_block warningBox “Verification” %}

-Make sure that when a file data is created, updated or deleted, it is exported or removed from Redis accordingly.
+Make sure that when a file data is created, updated, or deleted, it is exported or removed from Redis accordingly.

 {% endinfo_block %}